Emperor Caligula: Madman Or Misunderstood?

 italians caligula nemi ship

-While those projects created additional employment opportunities for many craftsmen and workers, and Caligula’s great games made the populus happy and content, the Roman upper classes saw Caligula’s efforts as a disgraceful waste of their resources (not to mention their taxes).
+While these projects created additional employment opportunities for many craftsmen and workers, and Caligula’s great games made the populus happy and content, the Roman upper classes saw Caligula’s efforts as a disgraceful waste of their resources (not to mention their taxes).
 Unlike his predecessor, however, Caligula was determined to show the senatorial elites who was truly in control.

-Caligula Against The Senators
+Caligula Against the Senators

 caligula horse statue

-Six months into his reign, Emperor Caligula fell seriously ill.
+Six months into his reign, Caligula fell seriously ill.
 It is unclear what exactly happened.
 Was the young emperor poisoned like his father, did he have a mental breakdown, or did he suffer from epilepsy?
 Whatever the cause, Caligula became a different man after his recovery.
 The rest of Caligula’s reign was marked by paranoia and unrest.
-His first victim was Gemellus, Tiberius’ son, and Caligula’s adoptive heir.
-It is possible that while the emperor was incapacitated, Gemellus plotted to remove Caligula.
-Aware of the fate of his ancestor and namesake, Julius Caesar, the emperor reintroduced purges and targeted the Roman Senate.
-Around thirty senators lost their lives: they were either executed or forced to commit suicide.
-Although this kind of violence was perceived as a young man’s tyranny by the elites, it was, in essence, a bloody struggle for political supremacy.
-In taking direct control of the Empire, Caligula set a precedent, which would be followed by his successors.
+His first victim was Gemellus, Tiberius’ son and Caligula’s adoptive heir.
+It is possible that while the emperor was incapacitated, Gemellus plotted to remove Caligula, sealing his fate.

-The Myth Of A Madman
+The Myth of a Madman

 statue of caligula full armor

-Breaking Away From Traditions
+Breaking Away from Traditions

 emperor caligula

-One of the most famous and salacious stories is Caligula’s incestuous relationship with his sisters.
+One of the most famous and salacious stories about Caligula concerns his incestuous relationship with his sisters.
 According to Suetonius, Caligula did not shy away from engaging in intimacies during imperial banquets, appalling his guests.
-His favorite was Drusilla, whom he loved so much that he named her his heir and upon her death, proclaimed her a goddess.
-Yet, the historian Tacitus, born fifteen years after Caligula’s death, reports this incestual relationship as nothing more than an allegation.
-Philo of Alexandria, who was present at one of those banquets, as part of the ambassadorial delegation to the emperor, fails to mention any kind of scandalous incidents.
-If indeed proven, Caligula’s intimate relationship with his sisters could be seen by the Romans as clear evidence of the emperor’s depravity.
-But it could also be a part of Caligula’s growing obsession with the East.
-The Hellenistic kingdoms in the East, in particular, the Ptolemaic Egypt ‘preserved’ their bloodlines via incestuous marriages.
-Caligula’s alleged relationship with Drusilla could be motivated by his desire to keep the Julio-Claudian lineage pure.
-Of course, “going eastern” was perceived as something offensive by the Roman elites, still unaccustomed to absolutist rule.
+His favorite was Drusilla, whom he loved so much that he named her his heir and, upon her death, proclaimed her a goddess.
+Yet, the historian Tacitus, born 15 years after Caligula’s death, reports this incestual relationship as nothing more than an allegation.
+Philo of Alexandria, who was present at one of those banquets as part of the ambassadorial delegation, fails to mention any scandalous incidents.

-The Violent End Of A “Living God”
+The End of a “Living God”

 praetorian guard